Decentralized Deep Learning using Momentum-Accelerated Consensus: Convergence Analysis

-Theorem~\ref{thm3} shows that with a properly selected constant stepsize, for non-convex functions, DMSGD can converge to the optimal solution $\x^*$ (which essentially is a stationary point) with a rate of $\mathcal{O}(\frac{1}{k})$.
-This improves previous results that it only converges to the neighborhood of $\x^*$~\cite{jiang2017collaborative, lian2017can,yu2019linear}.
-In previous works, they required the diminishing step size to converge to $\x^*$ such that it slowed down the convergence.
-Hence, the constant step sizes in Theorem~\ref{thm3} are in an optimal sense.
-However, the determination of $\alpha$ can be challenging as one needs to know the smoothness constant $L'$ and estimate the variance, which is typically unknown.
+Theorem~\ref{thm1_main} shows that with a properly selected constant stepsize, for nonconvex functions, DMSGD can converge to the optimal solution $\x^*$ (which essentially is a stationary point) with a rate of $\mathcal{O}(1/K+1/\sqrt{NK})$.
+This matches the best results in~\cite{wang2019slowmo,yu2019linear}.
+Additionally, the selection of $\alpha$ satisfies the condition that $\alpha\leq\frac{1-\beta\Lambda}{L'}$ such that when $K\geq\frac{NL'^2}{(1-\beta\Lambda)^2}$, Theorem~\ref{thm1_main} suggests $\mathcal{O}(1/\sqrt{NK})$, which implies the linear speed up for DMSGD.
+Additional analytical results regarding strongly convex and quasi-convex objective functions are presented in the supplementary materials due to the space limit.